Bella (2006 film): Awards and honors

-The director of Bella, Alejandro Monteverde, was given the "Outstanding American by Choice" Award at a White House reception for Bella's positive contribution to Latino art and culture in the United States.
-Monteverde was also invited to join the First Lady Laura Bush in her private box to watch the State of the Union address.
+The director of Bella, Alejandro Monteverde, was given the "Outstanding American by Choice" Award at a White House reception for Bellas positive contribution to Latino art and culture in the United States.
+Monteverde was also invited to join the First Lady, Laura Bush, in her private box to watch the State of the Union address.

-The Mexican Embassy honored the film and gave Bella a screening at their annual Cinco De Mayo celebration.Bella broke the record for a Latino-themed film in total box office earnings and box office average per screen for films released in 2007.
+The Mexican Embassy honored the film and gave Bella a screening at their annual Cinco de Mayo celebration.Bella broke the record for a Latino-themed film in total box-office earnings and box-office average per screen for films released in 2007.
 It was the top-rated movie on The New York Times Readers' Poll, Yahoo and Fandango.
 The Wall Street Journal said Bella was "the fall's biggest surprise" and stated that "after only four weeks in release Bella has total sales of $5.2 million."
 Bella ended its U.S. theatrical release with more than $10 million in domestic box office, finishing the year in the top 10-grossing independent films of 2007.